 The essential element in these accomplishments must be scholarship, which is defined as the thoughtful discovery, transmission, and application of knowledge1.
 The College of Medicine encourages and supports collaborative and interdisciplinary research, consistent with the University Strategic Plan2.
 Therefore, collaborative research performed by faculty members while serving a critical role in team research will be valued in a manner similar to comparable accomplishments in independent research.
 The proportion of accomplishments in each of the four missions, and the emphasis in their evaluation for any individual faculty member, should be in accordance with the agreed upon allocation of effort.

 While faculty members are expected to perform well in all categories, clearly demonstrated professional excellence and/or sustained contribution in at least two areas must be achieved.
-In general, primary emphasis and assessment will be placed on contributions to the scholarship of teaching, research, and/or patient care, as outlined in the Departmental and College criteria for Promotion and Tenure.
+Primary emphasis and assessment will be placed on contributions to the scholarship of teaching, research, and/or patient care, as outlined in the Departmental and College criteria for Promotion and Tenure.

-The tenure track will be available to both basic science and clinical faculty.
+The tenure line will be available to both basic science and clinical faculty.

 Criteria for Appointment, Promotion, and Tenure